 Lindsey: Why isn't Bai Lin Gong Fu well known in the U.S.?

+The mass-market production and export of black tea from Sri Lanka, India and Africa all but destroyed demand for traditional whole leaf black teas from China.
+Although they remain popular within China, Chinese black teas have often been overlooked by international tea connoisseurs, who have historically favored green teas, white teas, and oolongs.
 But over the past few years, fine black teas such as Bai Lin Gong Fu have been growing in popularity in Europe and elsewhere.
-This is partially because Bai Lin Gong Fu won one of the highest accolades at the Guild of Good Fine Food 2010 Great Taste Awards (which is like the UK's speciality food award version of the Oscars).
+This is partially because Bai Lin Gong Fu won one of the highest accolades at the Guild of Good Fine Food 2010 Great Taste Awards (which is like the UK's specialty food award version of the Oscars).

 Lindsey: What does Bai Lin Gong Fu taste like?